philiprt/occasional-to-chronic/README.md

-# The Global South is disproportionately vulnerable to rapid increases in coastal flooding
+# Geographic and socioeconomic disparities in the timescale of increasing coastal flooding frequency
-Thompson et al. (2024), *Submitted to Nature Climate Change*, doi: [TBD](https://doi.org/????)
+Thompson et al. (2026), *Submitted to Nature Climate Change*, doi: [TBD](https://doi.org/????)

 This repository contains the code and notebooks used to produce the results and figures presented in the paper cited above.
 For best results, run this code in a virtual environment generated from the provided `requirements.txt` file.
 A description of the contents of this repository follows, where all paths hereafter are relative to the top-level `occasional_to_chronic/` directory.